HL7/US-Core-STU3/pages/_includes/guidance.md

 * US-Core Requestors SHALL be able to process resource instances containing data elements asserting missing information.

-* NOTE: that typically *US-Core Responder* Actor = Server and *US-Core Requestor Actor* = Client
+* NOTE: Typically *US-Core Responder* Actor = Server and *US-Core Requestor Actor* = Client
 * NOTE: US-Core Responders who do not have the capability to store or return a data element tagged as Supported in US-Core profiles can still claim conformance to the US-Core profiles per the US-Core conformance resources.
 * NOTE: The above definition of Supported is derived from HL7v2 concept "Required but may be empty - RE" described in HL7v2 V28_CH02B_Conformance.doc.
 * NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the [HTTP] protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US-Core requirements.

 ### Referencing US-Core profiles

 Many of the profiles in this guide [reference](http://build.fhir.org/references.html) other FHIR resources that are also US-Core profiles.
 This is defined in the formal profile definitions.
-For example [US Core Careteam](StructureDefinition-us-core-careteam.html#profile) references US Core Patient.
+For example, [US Core Careteam](StructureDefinition-us-core-careteam.html#profile) references US Core Patient.
 For any other references not formally defined in a US-Core profiles, the referenced resource SHOULD be a US-Core profile if a US Core profile exists for the resource type.
-For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient should be a valid US-Core Patient.
+For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner should be a valid US Core Patient or US Core Practitioner.

 ### Using Codes in US Core profiles